bumi/openalias-web/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bumi/openalias-web .
+(this is my first Rust code, feedback and fixes are very welcome :)

 ## License